-You, Chemguard, Inc., are, and at all times relevant were, a domestic concern doing business in the State of Texas and, as such, you are a United States person, as defined in Section 760.1(b) of the Regulations.
+You, Climax Molybdenum Marketing Company, are, and at all times relevant were, a domestic concern, organized under the laws of the United States and doing business in the State of Arizona.
+As such, you are a United States person, as defined in Section 760.1(b) of the Regulations.

-&lt;sup>2 Since August 21, 2001, the Act has been in lapse and the President, through Executive Order 13222 of August 17, 2001 (3 C.F.R., 2001 Comp.
-783 (2002)), which has been extended by successive Presidential Notices, the most recent of which was August 12, 2010 (75 Fed.
+2 Since August 21, 2001, the Act has been in lapse and the President, through Executive Order 13222 of August 17, 2001 (3 C.F.R., 2001 Comp.
+783 (2002)), which has been extended by successive Presidential Notices, the most recent being that of August 12, 2011 (76 Fed.
 Reg.
-50681 (August 16, 2010)), has continued the Regulations in effect under the International Emergency Economic Powers Act (50 U.S.C. §§ 1701-1707 (2000)).
+50661 (August 16, 2011)), has continued the Regulations in effect under the International Emergency Economic Powers Act (50 U.S.C. §1701 et seq.).

-&lt;sup>1 The transactions and violations alleged occurred during the years 2004 - 2008.
-The governing Regulations are found in the 2004, 2005, 2006, 2007 and 2008 versions of the Code of Federal Regulations (15 C.F.R.
-Parts 730 - 774 (2004, 2005, 2006, 2007 and 2008)).
-The prior years' Regulations are substantially the same as the 2010 version of the Regulations which govern the procedural aspects of this matter.
+1 The transactions and violations alleged occurred during the year 2008.
+The Regulations governing the violations at issue are found in the 2008 version of the Code of Federal Regulations (15 C.F.R.
+Parts 730 - 774 (2008)).
+The prior years' Regulations are substantially the same as the 2012 version of the Regulations which govern the procedural aspects of this matter.

-During the period April 2004 through December 2007, you engaged in transactions involving the sale or transfer of goods or services (including information) from the United States to the United Arab Emirates and Oman, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
+During the period January 2008 through April 2008, you engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Kuwait, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.

-Charges 1 - 2 (15 C.F.R. §760.2(d) - Furnishing Information about Business Relationships with Boycotted Countries or Blacklisted Persons)
+Charge 1 (15 C.F.R. §760.2(d) - Furnishing Information about Business Relationships with Boycotted Countries or Blacklisted Persons)

-In connection with the activities referred to above, on or about January 13, 2005 and June 26, 2007, you furnished to persons in the United Arab Emirates information, as described in Table A, which is attached and incorporated herein by this reference, concerning your or another person's business relationships with another person who is known or believed to be restricted from having any business relationship with or in a boycotting country.
+In connection with the activities referred to above, on or about May 2, 2008, on one occasion, you furnished to persons in Kuwait information, as described in Table A, which is attached and incorporated herein by this reference, concerning your or another person's business relationships with another person who is known or believed to be restricted from having any business relationship with or in a boycotting country.

 Providing the information described in Table A, with intent to comply with, further or support an unsanctioned foreign boycott, is an activity prohibited by Section 760.2(d) of the Regulations, and not excepted.
-We therefore charge you with two violations of Section 760.2(d).
+We therefore charge you with one violation of Section 760.2(d).

-Charges 3 - 7 (15 C.F.R. §760.5 - Failing to Report the Receipt of a Request to Engage in a Restrictive Trade Practice or Foreign Boycott Against a Country Friendly to the United States)
+Charges 2 - 3 (15 C.F.R. §760.5 - Failing to Report the Receipt of a Request to Engage in a Restrictive Trade Practice or Foreign Boycott Against a Country Friendly to the United States)

-In connection with the activities referred to above, during the period April 2004 through December 2007, on five occasions, you received a request as described in Table B, which is attached and incorporated herein by this reference, to take an action which would have the effect of furthering or supporting a restrictive trade practice or unsanctioned foreign boycott.
+In connection with the activities referred to above, during the period January 2008 through April 2008, on two occasions, you received a request as described in Table B, which is attached and incorporated herein by this reference, to take an action which would have the effect of furthering or supporting a restrictive trade practice or unsanctioned foreign boycott.